vincetse/amazon-nova-samples/speech-to-speech/workshops/README.md

 - Node.js 14+ and npm/yarn for UI development
 - AWS account with Bedrock access
 - AWS credentials configured locally
+- In your AWS account, you can self-serve to gain access to the required model.
+Please refer to [this process](https://catalog.workshops.aws/amazon-nova-sonic-s2s/en-US/100-introduction/03-model-access) for guidance.
+    - Titan text embedding v2
+    - Nova Lite
+    - Nova Micro
+    - Nova Pro
+    - Nova Sonic

 ## Installation instruction
+Follow these instructions to build and launch both the Python WebSocket server and the React UI, which will allow you to converse with S2S and try out the basic features.

 Clone the repository:

 ```bash